UKCloud/documentation/articles/openshift/oshift-how-backup-directories-database.md

     oc project {project name}
     ```

-    > [!NOTE]
+    > [!TIP]
     > To list all projects use: `oc projects`.

-3. Identify the pod which the database container you want to backup resides in:
+3. Identify the pod in which the database container you want to backup resides:

     ```bash
     oc get pods